Comcast/snowdrift/CONTRIBUTING.md

 Once your PR is issued, we will review your work and decide on adding it to the project!

+Need ideas on what to contribute?
+Please check out [our TODO list](TODO).

 For more details about contributing to GitHub projects see http://gun.io/blog/how-to-github-fork-branch-and-pull-request/